Message Transforms in Azure BizTalk Services

 Microsoft Azure BizTalk Services is your answer.
 Using a Transform, the incoming message data can be manipulated to the desired output.

-After a Transform is created, the Transform can be added to the Transform stage within a XML One-Way Bridge or a XML Request-Reply Bridge.
+Add the Transform to a bridge: After a Transform is created, the Transform can be added to the Transform stage within a XML One-Way Bridge or a XML Request-Reply Bridge.